Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Download.md

 - [Nasbench - Web Browser Forensics](https://nasbench.medium.com/web-browsers-forensics-7e99940c579a)

 ## Alternate Data Stream (ADS) Zone.Identifier
-Starting with XP SP2 when files are downloaded from the "Internet Zone" via a browser to an NTFS volume, an alternate data stream is added to the file which is named the Zone Identifer.
+Starting with XP SP2 when files are downloaded from the "Internet Zone" via a browser to an NTFS volume, an alternate data stream is added to the file which is named the Zone Identifier.

 **WIN:** XP SP2+ <br>
 **SRV:** 2003+